-Listen Imagine Compose now offers a Masters in Teaching and Learning, as part of its Continuing Professional Development programme for secondary music teachers.
+Listen Imagine Compose offers a Masters in Teaching and Learning as part of its Continuing Professional Development programme for secondary music teachers.

 This is available nationally and is accredited by Birmingham City University.
 Learners can gain a Masters in Teaching and Learning or a Masters in Educational Leadership.

 “I like how the course work feeds directly into my work in the classroom… to develop my practice and improve my students’ results and enthusiasm for the subject.”

 - The CPD is designed to enable secondary music teachers develop skills in teaching composing with KS3, KS4 and KS5 students;

 - The course delivery team includes Professor Martin Fautley, Professor Pam Burnard, Gary Spruce and Dr. Jonathan Savage, supported by professional composers and musicians;

 - The course is accredited by Birmingham City University at Level 7 (Certificate/ Diploma/ Masters);

 - The course can be delivered in any UK location as long as we have sufficient sign ups to make it viable;